 Case stories of how others have solved challenges and exploited opportunities.
 Examination of sample patterns, tools, practices and templates.

 Understand the mechanisms that make people in an organization willing to try to change.
 The importance of psychological safety and disciplined reflection.

-- What is the real difference?
-Highlighting the implications of the Neo-Taylorist approach versus ALL.
+What is the real difference?
+Highlighting the implications of the Neo-Taylorist approach versus Agile Lean Leadership.
 Exercise to describe the differences and how to spot the status of the organization in practice.
 The ethical dilemmas: